anudeeptadikamalla/Agriculturewebsite/README.md

 # Agriculturewebsite

-This is a E-Commerce website for Agricultural products which is developed during my internship
+This is a E-Commerce website for Agricultural products which is developed during my internship with <strong>360 Research Foundation</strong>